Lake Jackson Mounds Archaeological State Park: Mound 3

 Postholes found on the mound summit indicated that buildings with encircling palisades were erected on the flat top.
 The last structure erected on the summit measured 7.3 by 9.3 m and was aligned in a north–south axis just like the mound itself.
 This rectangular structure is unusual for Apalachee architecture, as most of their structures were round in shape.
 Archaeologists theorize this may be because of outside influences from other Mississippian centers where rectangular structures are common.
 The period burning, new fill layer, cap, and structure cycle was repeated twelve times in the 250-year lifespan of the mound.
 Based on studies at Cahokia (a very large mound center in Illinois) and other Mississippian culture sites, scholars believe that structures were destroyed and the mounds "renewed" with new higher layers of fill and new colored clay caps.
 The time span in between renewals at many sites suggests the average lifespan of a ruler and their death and replacement by a successor.

-The mounds location on private property outside the state owned park meant it was not protected as the mounds inside the park are and it was leveled for use as fill dirt in the winter of 1975–1976.
-Before it was dug away B. Calvin Jones, an archaeologist with the State of Florida Bureau of Historic Sites and Properties, conducted a salvage operation.
-He recovered 24 burials from Mound 3, with others known to have been lost in the destruction of the mound.
+Because Mound 3 stood on private land outside the park, it was unprotected, and in the winter of 1975–1976 it was leveled for fill dirt.
+The salvage excavation carried out ahead of its destruction recovered 24 burials, with others lost in the leveling.
 Seven of the twelve levels that had been the top of the mound had graves dug into them.
 Graves dug into the other levels may have been lost as the mound was destroyed.
 The burials were in deep pits, some lined with split logs, but each grave was kept track of as none were dug down into previous graves.
 Before burial the bodies were wrapped in cloth and an embossed copper plate placed on their chest.
 They were then wrapped in leather and cane matting and placed into the prepared pit graves and split logs placed over them.
 This entire procedure of wrapping the body is reminiscent of "bundling", a practice used for sacred objects which has a long history among Native North Americans.
 A selection of other grave goods have been found wrapped in the bundles.
 In the sequence from lower to higher levels (oldest to more recent), the grave goods became more elaborate.
 In the upper levels, the grave goods included many objects made of copper, beads made of shell and pearl, and pipes associated with ritual use of tobacco.
 Although most of the burials were of elite men, the graves included one woman (buried with the most elaborate falcon dancer copper plate) and a child of about eleven years of age, probably of the elite class.
 One of the bodies had been cremated.
 The bones of a dog were found on top of one of the clay levels that was an earlier top surface of the mound.